Research

 This research demonstrates how retail promotions can lead to overbuying of food items, resulting in an increase in household food waste.
 The results from a large-scale field experiment with the data from 40,000 perishable vegetable purchases from eight supermarkets across Sweden show that consumers exposed to multiple-unit offers (e.g., “2 for X”) purchased more compared to those exposed to a single unit discount (e.g., “1 for X/2”).
 A follow-up survey showed that these additional items are subsequently less likely to be consumed, leading to an increase in household food waste.
 The effect of multiple-unit offers on purchased quantity are reduced when the savings compared to buying one unit are made salient or when a nudge reminds consumers to consider their consumption.
 These results provide important insights into factors that increase food waste, and to the power of retailers to negatively, and also positively, impact important societal and environmental causes.

-Peer Evaluation in Tournaments
+Peer Evaluation Tournaments

 with Martin Dufwenberg and Katja Görlitz